 - functional skills

-- Contraction of the deep abdominal muscles with exhalation
+- Contract the deep abdominal muscles with each exhale.

-- Continuous concentration on proper form and alignment
+- Continuously concentrate on proper form and alignment.

-- Use multiple body parts, in a progression of movement
+- Use multiple parts of the body in a progressive movement.

-- Freedom and confidence to spiritually relate to others
+- Freely and confidently relate to others spiritually.

-- The Mind, Body, and Spirit, work together for total balance and equilibrium
+- The Mind, Body, and Spirit work in tandem to ensure total balance and equilibrium.

-- Physical Balance leads to physical health and bodily organs are stimulated through exercise.
+- Physical Balance leads to physical health, and the bodily organs are stimulated through exercise.